001328/wikidev02/_posts/2022-07-23-building-a-website.markdown

 layout: post
 title:  "Building a website with Jekyll and GitHub pages"
 date:   2022-07-23 01:00:00 -0400
-categories: jekyll update
+categories: tutorial
-tags: jekyll website 101
+tags: jekyll github-pages
 ---

 This post explains how to build a simple website and host it for free.